stelviodev/stelvio/README.md

 Best way to contribute now is to play with it and report any issues.

-I'm also happy to gather any feedback or feature requests.
+We're also happy to gather any feedback or feature requests.

 Use GitHub Issues or email us directly at team@stelvio.dev

 If you want to contribute code you can open a PR.
-If you need any help I'm happy to talk.
+If you need any help we're happy to talk.

 ## License